What is the difference between AI and Gen AI?

 Autonomous Agents

 The development of autonomous agents promises a new era of AI applications.
-These agents, capable of making decisions and learning independently, are set to transform sectors like transportation (autonomous vehicles), healthcare (robotic surgery assistants), and even personal assistance (advanced AI assistants).
+These AI agents, capable of making decisions and learning independently, are set to transform sectors like transportation (autonomous vehicles), healthcare (robotic surgery assistants), and even personal assistance (advanced AI assistants).

 Pro Tip: Invest in autonomous agent technology to enhance operational efficiency and offer cutting-edge services.